 Glenn returned to space at age 77 aboard the space shuttle Discovery in 1995, making him the oldest person to fly in space.
 His mission’s primary scientific aim at that time was to study the effects of spaceflight on seniors.

-Bottom line: John Glenn became the first person to orbit Earth on February 20, 1962.
+Bottom line: John Glenn became the first American to orbit Earth on February 20, 1962.
 His space capsule was called Friendship 7.